dailybruin/the-stack/_posts/2024-05-24-meal-plans.md

 ### A Breakdown of UCLA’s Meal Plan System

 The flexibility of the meal plan program allows students to choose from a variety of options.
 UCLA Dining offers three tiers of meal plans: 19, 14 or 11 meals per week.
 Each tier has two versions: Premier, a more flexible plan with carry-over privileges until the end of the quarter, or Regular, a more cost-effective plan without carry-over privileges.
 Students with the Premier plan can use their unused swipes at any time during the quarter, whereas students with the Regular plan can only use their swipes once per meal period (breakfast, lunch or dinner), and any unused swipes cannot be used in following weeks.
-As of fall quarter, students can also use their swipes on campus instead of spending their own money on weekdays between 11 a.m. and 3:59 p.m.
+As of fall quarter 2024, students can also use their swipes on campus instead of spending their own money on weekdays between 11 a.m. and 3:59 p.m.
 In fall 2023, 80% of all swipes were used on the Hill, while 20% were used at on-campus restaurants.

 <p class = 'title'>Weekly average distribution of meal swipes from Fall 2023</p>
 <div id="circle-chart" class="cust_chart"></div>